 When propagating an alocasia, you can divide the plant into smaller sections when you repot it, or you can remove the corms that grow at the root of the plant.

-If you want to divide when repotting, check to see that the alocasia has multiple bulbs with flowers on each one.
-Then, gently remove soil and cut through the bulb at the dividing line with a sharp knife.
+If you want to divide when repotting, check to see that the Alocasia has multiple bulbs with flowers on each one.
+Then, gently remove the soil and cut through the bulb at the dividing line with a sharp knife.
 Don’t use too big a pot for your newly multiplied plants, as this can lead to soil that is too damp, causing root rot.

 Diseases & Pests